mluu921/personal_website/content/publication/clothing-search.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["1"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *International Conference on Multimedia and Expo Workshops (ICMEW)*, IEEE." publication_short = "In *ICMEW*"
+publication = "In *CANCER*, IEEE." publication_short = "In *CANCER*"

 # Abstract and optional shortened version.
-abstract = "Patients with locally advanced head and neck squamous cell carcinoma who are undergoing curative radiotherapy at HVFs and academic centers appear to have improved survival."
+abstract = "The treatment of head and neck cancers is complex and associated with significant morbidity, requiring multidisciplinary care and physician expertise.
+Thus, facility characteristics, such as clinical volume and academic status, may influence outcomes."

 # Featured image thumbnail (optional)
 image_preview = ""